chijuiwu/Kinect2Kit/README.md

     source venv/bin/activate
     (venv) pip install -r requirements.txt

+#### Kinect2Kit API
+Build Kinect2kitAPI.dll with Visual Studio for the client and your application.

+    $ Kinect2Kit/toolkit/client/csharp/Kinect2KitAPI

 #### Client
-Use Visual Studio to build the following projects.
-You may build either the debug or release version.

-    $ Kinect2Kit/toolkit/client/csharp/Kinect2KitAPI
+Build the client with Visual Studio.

     $ Kinect2Kit/toolkit/client/csharp/Kinect2KitClient

 #### Example Application: Gesture Tracker
-Build the Kinect2KitAPI from the Kinect2Kit using Visual Studio.

-	$ Kinect2Kit/toolkit/client/csharp/Kinect2KitAPI

 Clone the Gesture Tracker application.

 	git clone git@github.com:cjw-charleswu/GestureTracker.git

-Build the the application using Visual Studio.
-You may need to fix the Kinect2KitAPI reference path.
+Build the application with Visual Studio.

 	$ GestureTracker/GestureTracker/GestureTracker

+Note: You may need to fix the Kinect2KitAPI reference path.

 ## Run
-The server is a Python Flask application.
-The clients are C# WPF applications.
+Run the server and the clients.

 #### Server
 The IP address and port number are optional.
-By default, the server will run @ localhost:8000.
+By default, the server will run at localhost:8000.

 	$ cd Kinect2Kit/
     $ source venv/bin/activate
     (venv) $ python run.py --host=[host] --port=[port]

 #### Client
-Start the Kinect2KitClient application.
+Start the Kinect2KitClient application on machines running the Kinects.

-    $ Kinect2Kit/toolkit/client/csharp/Kinect2KitClient/bin/AnyCPU/Debug/Body-Basics-WPF.exe
+    $ Kinect2Kit/toolkit/client/csharp/Kinect2KitClient/bin/Body-Basics-WPF.exe

 #### Example Application: Gesture Tracker
 Start the Gesture Tracker application.
-It uses a [configuration file][4].
+Read about [configuration file][4] before starting a new session from the user interface.

 	$ GestureTracker/GestureTracker/GestureTracker/bin/Debug/GestureTracker.exe

 ## How does it work?
-The calibration procedure is based on 3D coordinate transformation proposed in [Wei et al's paper on Kinect Skeleton Coordinate Calibration for Remote Physical Training][5].
+The system calibrates multiple Kinects using [Wei et al.'s][5] technique on 3D coordinate transformation.
+The system then matches the same skeletons from different Kinects.
+The server provides RESTful APIs for getting the tracking result.

 ## Limitations
-The current approach works best when all Kinects are placed on the same level.
-In addition, it will fail when the Kinects are more than 90 degrees apart, for example, when they are opposite of each other.
+The current approach works best when all Kinects are placed parallel on the same level.
+The current system will fail when the Kinects are more than 90 degrees apart, for example, when they are opposite of each other.

 [1]: https://github.com/cjw-charleswu/GestureTracker
 [2]: https://github.com/cjw-charleswu/KinectMultiTrack/blob/master/Deliverables/Report/Final/thesis.pdf